-Harold W. Attridge, Dean and Lillian Claus Professor of New Testament, Yale Divinity School Joseph Cumming, Director of the Reconciliation Program, Yale Center for Faith and Culture, Yale Divinity School
+Harold W. Attridge, Dean and Lillian Claus Professor of New Testament, Yale Divinity School

+Miroslav Volf, Founder and Director of the Yale Center for Faith and Culture, Henry B. Wright Professor of Theology, Yale University

-Emilie M. Townes, Andrew Mellon Professor of African American Religion and Theology, Yale Divinity School, and President-elect of the American Academy of Religion Miroslav Volf, Founder and Director of the Yale Center for Faith and Culture, Henry B. Wright Professor of Theology, Yale Divinity School
+Emilie M. Townes, Andrew W. Mellon Professor of African American Religion and Theology, Yale Divinity School, President-elect of the American Academy of Religion.

+Joseph Cumming, Director of the Reconciliation Program, Yale Center for Faith and Culture